 The heavy duty construction, splash-proof sealed design, easy to use controls and 300 foot range make this a must have.

-They now offer a wifi gateway for this unit that connects the “Smoke” to your wifi network.
+They also offer a wifi gateway for this unit that connects the “Smoke” to your wifi network.
 In this way, you can go to the store, to work, anywhere in the world if you choose and still be able to monitor the readings of the probes that you are using.
 This add-on really adds to the usefulness of the “Smoke” thermometer.

 Excalibur Food Dehydrator – $179